fusioninventory/fusioninventory.github.io/documentation/agent/cron.md

 {% include warning.html param="FusionInventory Agent would better be installed as systemd service and this is the recommanded way of doing." %}

 FusionInventory agent is expected to run its tasks on a regular basis and is better installed as service.
-Its memory and load footprints are low enough for this mode.
+Its memory and load footprints are low enough for modern desktop computers.

-To know better about the FusionInventory agent execution mode, you should be read the [Agent usage page](usage.html).
+To know better about the FusionInventory agent execution modes, you should be read the [Agent usage page](usage.html).

-Cron mode could be used if you don't want a fusioninventory-agent process to be running all the time and if you don't need to trigger it remotely (from the server or manually, locally contacting the `http://localhost:62354/` page).
+You should use cron if you don't want a fusioninventory-agent process to be running all the time and if you don't need to trigger it remotely (from the server or manually, locally contacting the `http://localhost:62354/` page).